 Performance planning refers to the process of identifying the goals of an individual or organization and planning the best ways to achieve them.
 It focuses on underpinning the growth of employees and helping their career development.

 During performance planning, the company objectives and the performance goals should be communicated to the employee by his senior.
 And the necessary training, resources, and support should also be provided.

-A performance improvement plan lays out the steps an employee who is underperforming need to take to upgrade his or her performance.
+A performance improvement plan lays out the steps an employee, who is underperforming, needs to take to upgrade his or her performance.

 Performance Planning Process

 Following are the performance planning steps.
 Performance planning is the first step in performance management.
 Once you are done with planning, you will move on to implementing it, tracking and reviewing the results.